trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 software into packages and subpackages that will be mentioned in other sections as well.

-..
-ToDo: Edited and spell-checked up to here on 4/17/2014!

 TriBITS TPL
 +++++++++++

-A TriBITS TPL:
+A *TriBITS TPL*:

-* Defines a set of pre-built libraries and/or header files and/or executables and/or some other resources used by one or more TriBITS Packages and publishes the list of include directories and/or libraries and/or executables provided by the TPL to the TriBITS project.
+* Defines a set of pre-built libraries and/or header files and/or executables and/or some other resources used by one or more TriBITS Packages for which TriBITS publishes the list of include directories and/or libraries and/or executables provided by the TPL to the TriBITS project.
-* Is given a globally unique name (see `Globally unique TriBITS TPL names`_) and is declared in a `<repoDir>/TPLsList.cmake`_ file.
+* Has a globally unique name (see `Globally unique TriBITS TPL names`_) that is declared in a `<repoDir>/TPLsList.cmake`_ file.
 * Is listed as an explicit optional or required dependency in one or more TriBITS SE package's `<packageDir>/cmake/Dependencies.cmake`_ files.

 .. _Globally unique TriBITS TPL names:

-**WARNING:** One must be very careful to pick TPL names that will be globally unique across all packages in all TriBITS repositories that ever might be cobbled together into a single TriBITS (meta) project!
-However, choose TPL names is usually much easier and less risky than choosing `Globally unique TriBITS package names`_ because the native TPLs themselves tend to be uniquely named.
+**WARNING:** One must be very careful to pick **Globally unique TriBITS TPL names** across all TPLs in all TriBITS repositories that ever might be cobbled together into a single TriBITS (meta) project!
+However, choosing TPL names is usually much easier and less risky than choosing `Globally unique TriBITS package names`_ because the native TPLs themselves tend to be uniquely named.
+For example, the TPL names ``BLAS`` and ``LAPACK`` are well defined in the applied math and computational science community and are not likely to clash.

-Using a TriBITS TPL is to be preferred over using a raw CMake ``FIND_PACKAGE(<someCMakePackage>)`` because the TriBITS system guarantees that only a single unique version of TPL will be used by multiple packages and by declaring a TPL using TriBITS, automatic enable/disable logic will be applied as described in `Package Dependencies and Enable/Disable Logic`_.
+Using a TriBITS TPL is to be preferred over using raw CMake ``FIND_PACKAGE(<someCMakePackage>)`` because the TriBITS system guarantees that only a single unique version of TPL of the same version will be used by multiple packages.
+Also, by defining a TriBITS TPL, automatic enable/disable logic will be applied as described in `Package Dependencies and Enable/Disable Logic`_.
+For example, if a TPL is explicitly disabled, all of the downstream packages that depend on that TPL will be automatically disabled as well (see `TPL disable triggers auto-disables of downstream dependencies`_).

-For each TPL referenced in a ``TPLsList.cmake`` file using the macro `TRIBITS_REPOSITORY_DEFINE_TPLS()`_, there should exist a file, typically called ``FindTPL${TPL_NAME}.cmake``, that once processed, produces the variables ``${TPL_NAME}_LIBRARIES`` and ``${TPL_NAME}_INCLUDE_DIRS``.
+For each TPL referenced in a `<repoDir>/TPLsList.cmake`_ file using the macro `TRIBITS_REPOSITORY_DEFINE_TPLS()`_, there must exist a file, typically called ``FindTPL${TPL_NAME}.cmake``, that once processed, produces the variables ``${TPL_NAME}_LIBRARIES`` and ``${TPL_NAME}_INCLUDE_DIRS``.
 Most ``FindTPL${TPL_NAME}.cmake`` files just use the the function `TRIBITS_TPL_DECLARE_LIBRARIES()`_ the define the TriBITS TPL.
-A simple example of such a file is the standard ``FindTPLPETSC.cmake`` module which is:
+A simple example of such a file is the standard TriBITS ``FindTPLPETSC.cmake`` module which is currently:

 .. include:: ../../tpls/FindTPLPETSC.cmake
    :literal:

-Some concrete ``FindTPL${TPL_NAME}.cmake`` files actually do use ``FIND_PACKAGE()`` and a standard CMake package find module to fill in the guts of finding at TPL.
+Some concrete ``FindTPL${TPL_NAME}.cmake`` files actually do use ``FIND_PACKAGE()`` and a standard CMake package find module to fill in the guts of finding at TPL which is perfectly fine.

 Once processed, each defined TPL ``TPL_NAME`` is given global non-cache variables for the TPL's find module ``${TPL_NAME}_FINDMOD`` and test group ``${TPL_NAME}_TESTGROUP`` (see `SE Package Test Group`_).

-Note that the TriBITS system does not require the usage of of the function `TRIBITS_TPL_DECLARE_LIBRARIES()`_ and does not even care about the TPL module name ``FindTPL${TPL_NAME}.cmake``.
+The specification given in `Enabling support for an optional Third-Party Library (TPL)`_ and `TRIBITS_TPL_DECLARE_LIBRARIES()`_ describes how the a ``FindTPL${TPL_NAME}.cmake`` module should behave and allow users to override and specialize how a TPL is determined.
+However, note that the TriBITS system does not require the usage of of the function ``TRIBITS_TPL_DECLARE_LIBRARIES()`` and does not even care about the TPL module name ``FindTPL${TPL_NAME}.cmake``.
 All that is required is that some CMake file fragment exist that once included, will define the variables ``${TPL_NAME}_LIBRARIES`` and ``${TPL_NAME}_INCLUDE_DIRS``.
-However, to be user friendly, such a CMake file should respond to the same variables as accepted by the standard `TRIBITS_TPL_DECLARE_LIBRARIES()`_ function.
+However, to be user friendly, such a CMake file should respond to the same variables as accepted by the standard ``TRIBITS_TPL_DECLARE_LIBRARIES()`` function.

 The core variables related to an enabled TPL are ``${TPL_NAME}_LIBRARIES``, ``${TPL_NAME}_INCLUDE_DIRS``, and ``${TPL_NAME}_TESTGROUP`` as defined in `TRIBITS_TPL_DECLARE_LIBRARIES()`_ need to be defined.
 For more details, see `TRIBITS_REPOSITORY_DEFINE_TPLS()`_.

+..
+ToDo: Edited and spell-checked up to here on 4/17/2014!

 Processing of TriBITS Files: Ordering and Details
 --------------------------------------------------